Categorification of algebraic quantum field theories: Definition of 2AQFTs

 \begin{rem} With some abuse of notation, we will sometimes denote by the same symbol $\Pr_\bbK$ the underlying $2$-category of $1$-ary operations of the $\Cat$-enriched colored operad from Definition \ref{def:PrKoperad}.
 It should be clear from the context whether we mean by the symbol $\Pr_\bbK$ a $\Cat$-enriched colored operad or a $2$-category.
 The underlying $2$-category $\Pr_\bbK$ is known to be (closed) symmetric monoidal with respect to the Kelly-Deligne tensor product $\DD\boxtimes\EE$ of locally presentable $\bbK$-linear categories, whose monoidal unit is given by the $\bbK$-linear category $\Vec_\bbK$ of vector spaces, see \cite{Kelly} and also \cite{BCJF} for a review.
 This symmetric monoidal structure is linked as follows to our $\Cat$-enriched colored operad from Definition \ref{def:PrKoperad}: By the universal property of the Kelly-Deligne tensor product, the categories of operations

 are equivalent to the categories of co-continuous $\bbK$-linear functors out of the Kelly-Deligne tensor product.
-Hence, the $\Cat$-enriched colored operad $\Pr_\bbK$ can also be understood as the underlying operad of the symmetric monoidal $2$-category $(\Pr_\bbK,\boxtimes,\Vec_\bbK)$.
+Hence, the $\Cat$-enriched colored operad $\Pr_\bbK$ can also be understood as the operad associated with the symmetric monoidal $2$-category $(\Pr_\bbK,\boxtimes,\Vec_\bbK)$.
 This alternative perspective will become useful in some of our computations in Sections \ref{sec:trunc}, \ref{sec:gauging} and \ref{sec:localtoglobal}. \end{rem}

 Recalling Theorem \ref{theo:AQFTPFAequivalence}, ordinary AQFTs on $\ovr{\CC}$ are equivalently $\Alg_{\bbK}$-valued prefactorization algebras, i.e.\ $\AQFT(\ovr{\CC}) \cong \Alg_{\P_{\ovr{\CC}}}(\Alg_{\bbK})$.
 Replacing the target $\Alg_{\bbK}$ with $\Pr_{\bbK}$ suggests the following \begin{defi} The $2$-category of {\em $2$-categorical algebraic quantum field theories} (2AQFTs) on an orthogonal category $\ovr{\CC}$ is defined as the $\Hom$-$2$-category (cf.\ Remark \ref{rem:HomCats})